Taywee/args/README.md

 Your docs are now in doc/html

-## How to depende on it using tipi.build?
+## How to depend on it using tipi.build?

 Simply add the following entry to your `./tipi/deps` file